MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/incident-mgt.md

 ### To validate resolution time

--   When you create a new incident or edit an existing one, the resulting resolution times for an incident matches the values that are defined in the preceding procedures.
+-   When you create a new incident or edit an existing one, the resulting resolution times for an incident match the values that are defined in the preceding procedures.

 ## Set Operations Manager web settings in Service Manager